Lena Dunham Ripped By Donald Trump Supporters After Latest Interview

 — Tom B (@TomInKansas) February 13, 2017

-Meanwhile, as the Hill mentions, alt-right champion Milo Yiannopoulos has referred to the Democrats as the “party of Lena Dunham.”
+Meanwhile, as The Hill mentions, alt-right champion Milo Yiannopoulos has referred to the Democrats as the “party of Lena Dunham.”

 “These people are mental, hideous people, and the more that America sees of Lena Dunham, the fewer votes that the Democratic Party is going to get,” Yiannopoulos told Bill Maher on Friday evening.